DivinePixel888/HR-Analytics-Dashboard-Project/README.md

 This HR Analytics Dashboard project is currently under development.
 The data model has been established and key workforce KPIs have been created.
 Dashboard development, analysis, and documentation are ongoing.
 Progress updates will be added as major milestones are completed.

-Current Development Stage
+### Current Development Stage

-* [x] Project planning
+- [x] Project planning
-* [x] Dataset review
+- [x] Dataset review
-* [x] Business requirements definition
+- [x] Business requirements definition
-* [x] Data exploration and validation
+- [x] Data exploration and validation
-* [x] Data modeling
+- [x] Data modeling
-* [ ] Data cleaning (if required)
+- [ ] Data cleaning (if required)
-* [ ] Dashboard development
+- [ ] Dashboard development
-* [ ] Dashboard testing
+- [ ] Dashboard testing
-* [ ] Documentation completion
+- [ ] Documentation completion
-* [ ] Final project publication
+- [ ] Final project publication

 ---

 ## Project Overview

+**An HR Analytics Dashboard designed to help leadership monitor workforce composition, employee engagement, compensation, and attrition trends.**

-This project focuses on analyzing employee data to uncover insights related to workforce demographics, employee retention, attrition trends, and organizational performance.
+This project focuses on analyzing employee data to uncover insights related to workforce demographics, employee retention, attrition trends, employee engagement, and organizational performance.
 The goal is to transform raw HR data into actionable business intelligence through an interactive Power BI dashboard.

 By leveraging data visualization and analytics, this project aims to support data-driven decision-making within Human Resources departments and help organizations better understand their workforce.